StanfordMSL/msl_quad/docs/source/external_resources.rst

 ..
   TODO:: Odroid line should be removed once no longer used TODO:: Link to Odroid image we will be using?
-  TODO:: Any other resources for v1.0?
+Doesn't exist ATM TODO:: Any other resources for v1.0???